paul/blog.theamazingrando.com/posts/2010/the_road_to_better_auth.markdown

 There have been various attempts to do this, but nothing ever seems completed.
 I haven't attempted my own, so maybe there's some complication that I'm missing.
 Mozilla has a proposal for such an extension called [Account Manager][], but there seems to be no real activity since a few weeks after the project was announced back in March 2010.
 This seems like a real win for users, I can't understand why no browser has this built-in, or even an extension.
 I'd switch to Opera or Safari in a minute if they offered this, its a killer feature for a browser.

+There's also programs such as [KeePassX][], [1Password][], and [LastPass][], some of which include browser plugins that can manage passwords for you.
+These all seem to be standalone password managers first, with the browser integration coming 2nd, which can sometimes be pretty clunky.
+Phase one needs to be a browser extension specifically designed to integrate with web site logins.

 Phase 2
 -------

 The next phase would be for the browser to be able to manage account creation, as well.
 Since the browser can manage my accounts, it would be handy if it would create them, by automatically filling out the sign up form at the site.
 Browsers already have my name, email, address, etc, from being able to auto-fill forms.
-It could auto-fill the sign up form with my personal information, or possibly anonymized information if I choose.
+It could auto-fill the sign up form with my personal information, or suitably anonymized information if I choose.
 Create a login, and a random password, with a confirmation if necessary, and save all that with the account manager.

 Undoubtedly, this would require "rules" for lots of sites, similar to adblock extensions, to know which signup fields are which, and how exactly to fill out the signup form.
 Perhaps some JSON to indicate field names, or even some javascript.